-The Blue Cross Recreation Center at Temple University is a leader in helping everyone reach their fitness goals, including those with disabilities, or little experience.
-They hold events for various causes including; Swim for MS, and Cycle for a Cause – an effort to raise money for the American Cancer Society.
+The Independence Blue Cross Student Recreation Center at Temple University is a leader in helping everyone reach their fitness goals, including those with disabilities, or little experience.
+They hold events for various causes including Cycle for a Cause – an effort to raise money for the American Cancer Society.

 University of Arizona is often at the top of the pack in Division I sports; their Student Recreation Center follows suit.
 The center features competitive Intramural Sports, top of line fitness facilities, and classes in everything from acoustic guitar to wilderness yoga.

 For students looking for something to make them stronger physically and mentally, the Challenge Program is a hit; the Challenge Program is a huge ropes course that teaches teamwork and leadership.
 So what are you waiting for?
 It might be time to soak up the Arizona sun and enjoy the recreation center at U, of A.

 It turns out that when the University of Maine builds a student recreation center, they do a pretty good job.
 The New Balance Student Recreation Center was constructed to not only look good, but be good for the environment too.
 They built the facility with recycled materials, and they use green cleaning products inside.